-In our experiences, pencils that are higher in graphite content will typically be easier to be erased.
+In our experience, pencils that are higher in graphite content will typically be easier to be erased.
 This is because the binders that are used in these pencils are naturally more blendable.
-Using binding agents that allow you to easily be able to move pigment around is helpful for blending and also for removing color, if necessary.
+Using binding agents that allow you to easily be able to move the pigment around helps blend and also for removing color, if necessary.

-Also, pencils that are more water-soluble can also be easier to be erased.
+Also, more water-soluble pencils can be easier to be erased.
 This is particularly true when you add a little bit of water or solvent to the color to break it down some.
 This can make it much easier to work with.

 Pencils will thinner leads typically produce less color per pass.
 Because of this, they will typically be easier to erase since there is less color to erase.

-Finally, many of your lower-end colored pencils will actually be more erase-friendly than the premium colored pencils that you have.
-This goes back to the fact that budget colored pencils just don’t produce as much color as they have fewer pigments.
-And fewer pigments and lower-end binding agents means that color won’t be transferred from the pencil to the paper as aggressively.
-And while this may be negative when you are looking for vivid, eye-catching color, it can be beneficial if you are trying to remove the color from the canvas.
+Finally, many of your lower-end colored pencils will be more erase-friendly than the premium colored pencils that you have.
+This goes back to the fact that budget-colored pencils just don’t produce as much color as they have fewer pigments.
+And fewer pigments and lower-end binding agents mean that color won’t be transferred from the pencil to the paper as aggressively.
+And while this may be negative when you are looking for a vivid, eye-catching color, it can be beneficial if you are trying to remove the color from the canvas.

-One type of pencil that we haven’t had much success in completely removing are any of the high-wax pencils that have a softer leader.
-These pencils tend to produce a lot of waxy residue (“wax bloom”) that can really make it difficult to remove the color from.
+One type of pencil that we haven’t had much success in completely removing is any of the high-wax pencils that have a softer leader.
+These pencils tend to produce a lot of waxy residue (“wax bloom”) that can make it difficult to remove the color.
 You may find that you end up smearing the color more than removing it.